 Several advanced economies have pushed back against China’s self-designation as a developing country.
 In February 2019, the US proposed reforms to the WTO that would create stricter eligibility requirements for this designation.
 China responded by teaming up with India and seven other developing members to refute the US proposal and voice support for the WTO’s practice of allowing members to self-designate their status.

 In May 2019, China submitted its own WTO reform proposal that (among other points) criticized a “certain member” (the US) for blocking appointments to the WTO’s Appellate Body.
-For years, the US has challenged the Appellate Body due to concerns that it has at times over-stepped its authority.10 The Trump administration escalated the situation in September 2018 by blocking the re-appointment of an Appellate Body judge, setting in motion an unprecedented crisis that could effectively shut down the DSS by the end of 2019.11
+For years, the US has challenged the Appellate Body due to concerns that it has at times overstepped its authority.
+The US has also complained that the body has ignored rules mandating the completion of cases within a specified time period.

 Issues with the Appellate Body are part of broader disagreements among WTO members over how to address underlying problems within the organization.
 These divisions, coupled with ongoing US-China trade tensions, offer Beijing an opportunity to cast itself as a defender of global trade and elevate its role within the WTO.
 Given China’s mixed record of compliance with WTO dispute rulings, Beijing’s role in addressing these issues will significantly shape the organization’s future.